Gregory Kang Ruey Lau

 Jul 3, 2024 My co-first authored paper, Waterfall: Framework for Robust and Scalable Text Watermarking, got accepted to the ICML2024-FM-Wild workshop.

-Jun 27, 2024 I was one of the 3 CS PhD student selected for the NUS School of Computing Teaching Fellowship Scheme, which is given to those with excellent performance as a tutor.
+Jun 27, 2024 I was one of the 3 CS PhD students selected for the NUS School of Computing Teaching Fellowship Scheme award, which is given to those with excellent performance as a tutor.

 Jun 19, 2024 My co-first authored paper, Protecting Text IP in the Era of LLMs with Robust and Scalable Watermarking, got accepted to the ICML2024-GenLaw workshop.